-Don’t Be Scared About The End Of Capitalism–Be Excited To Build What Comes Next
+Don’t Be Scared About The End Of Capitalism—Be Excited To Build What Comes Next

 Still, resistance to innovation is strong.
 One reason is surely that our culture has been stewed in capitalist logic for so long that it feels impregnable.
 Our instinct is now to see it as natural; some even go so far as to deem it divine.
 The notion that we should prioritize the production of capital over all other things has become a kind of common sense; the way humans must organize.

 Another reason, clearly linked, is the blindness of much of the academic world.
 Take, for example, the University of Manchester, where a group of economics students asked for their syllabus to be upgraded to account for the realities of a post-crash world.
-Joe Earle, one of the organizers of what the Guardian described as a “quiet revolution against orthodox free-market teaching” told the newspaper: “[Neoclassical economics] is given such a dominant position in our modules that many students aren’t even aware that there are other distinct theories out there that question the assumptions, methodologies, and conclusions of the economics we are taught.”
+Joe Earle, one of the organizers of what The Guardian described as a “quiet revolution against orthodox free-market teaching” told the newspaper: “[Neoclassical economics] is given such a dominant position in our modules that many students aren’t even aware that there are other distinct theories out there that question the assumptions, methodologies and conclusions of the economics we are taught.”

-In much the same way as House minority leader Nancy Pelosi rebuffed college student Trevor Hill when he asked whether the Democratic Party would consider any alternatives to capitalism, Manchester University’s response was a flat no. Their economics course, they said, “focuses on mainstream approaches, reflecting the current state of the discipline.”
+In much the same way as House minority leader, Nancy Pelosi, rebuffed college student Trevor Hill when he asked whether the Democratic Party would consider any alternatives to capitalism, Manchester University’s response was a flat no. Their economics course, they said, “focuses on mainstream approaches, reflecting the current state of the discipline”.
 Mainstream, current, anything but fresh.
 Such attitudes have spawned a global student movement, Rethinking Economics, with chapters as far afield as Ecuador, Uganda, and China.

 Capitalism has become a dogma, and dogmas die very slowly and very reluctantly.
 It is a system that has co-evolved with modernity, so it has the full force of social and institutional norms behind it.
 Its essential logic is even woven into most of our worldviews, which is to say, our brains.
 To question it can trigger a visceral reaction; it can feel like an attack not just on common sense but on our personal identities.